DonutReport/donut/README.md

 Donut is packaged as a [Docker container](https://hub.docker.com/r/donutreport/donut-report/)

-To run using Docker:
+To run using Docker (This would use 1.0 version of donut):
 ```
-docker run -v /path/to/your/cucumber-reports:/source -v /path/to/output-report:/output donutreport/donut-docker -n myProjectName [options]
+docker run -v /path/to/your/cucumber-reports:/source -v /path/to/output-report:/output donutreport/donut-report -n myProjectName [options]
 ```

 ### Options